moflaher/ttide_py/README.md

 1) The code to handle timeseries longer then 18.6 years has not been converted yet.

-2) t_tide doesn't call t_predic at the end yet.
-The returned xout is incorrect.

-3) t_predic is working.
+2) t_predic is working.
 Call it with [xout]=t_predic(time_in,names,freq,tidecon)

-4) The code is still pretty messy and they are a few dirty hacks, that probably won't hold up and will need to be fixed.
+3) The code is a little messy and they are a few hacky bits, that probably will need to be fixed.
 The most notable is in noise_realizations.
-I swap eig vectors around to match matlabs output.
+It swaps eig vectors around to match Matlab's output.
-Also, the returned diagonal matrix would sometimes be a negative on the order of 10^-10.
+Also, the returned diagonal array would sometimes be a negative on the order of 10^-10.
 Values between (-0.00000000001,0) are forced to 0.

+4) ttide_py was initially converted to python with SMOP.
+Available at, https://github.com/victorlei/smop.git.